KingMelchorCuliat/FINAL-PROJECT-ACP/README.md

 #  Share your Experience: Product Feedback Management

-Share your Experience: Product Feedback Management is a Python based console application designed to manage the product feedback based on customer insights or experience.
-This system allows users to add products and give feedback on a product, the customer feedback has two forms including rating and suggestions.
-This console application will form a direct connection between customers and companies that will help them improving the quality of their products and  enhancing customer experience.
+Share your Experience: Product Feedback Management is a Python-based console application designed to manage the product feedback based on customer insights or experience.
+This system allows users to add products and give feedback on a product.
+The customer feedback has two forms, including ratings and suggestions.
+This console application will form a direct connection between customers and companies that will help them improve the quality of their products and enhance the customer experience.

  # *Topics Covered*